aashishsec/httpAlive/README.md

 # httpAlive

-- HttpAlive is a  tool designed to efficiently probe for alive subdomains and Urls  from a provided list along with statuscode and content length.
+- HttpAlive is a web probing tool designed for discovering alive subdomains and URLs, and it offers options for updating the tool, specifying input/output files, and adjusting concurrency and threading levels.

-- This httpAlive tool also had threading which will speed up the process.

 -  Works in all platforms.

 ## Installation